Kagebounshin/tictactoe-milestoneProjectNr2/README.md

     1. I want to get clear instructions on how the site works, what you can do, and how to do it.
     2. I want to easily navigate my way through the website.

+- As a Player,
     1. I want the game to be played easily.
     2. I want to be able to play against a friend.
     3. I want to be able to play against the computer.
     4. I want it to have nice estetics.
     5. I want feedback once the game is done, such as who won, and whats the score.
     6. I want to restart the game when the game is finished.
-    7. I want to know if the author has done some other games.

 ### Strategy